-There are a number of reasons an organization may want to have multiple domains associated with their Google Workspace account.
+There are several reasons an organization may want to have multiple domains associated with its Google Workspace account.

 First, we’ll look at some of the reasons for having multiple domains.
-We will then provide instructions for how to associate additional domains with your Google Workspace account.
+We will then provide instructions on how to associate additional domains with your Google Workspace account.

 Old Brand & Domain: Abbott Solar – abbottsolar.com